jasondunken/bitbytebytes.io/games/air-defense/readmd.md

 -   Defend the skies!
 -   Shoot down planes, bombs, and paratroopers!
 -   Try not to run out of ammunition!
--   Don't let your supplies be destroyed!
+-   Don't let your supplies get destroyed!